top of page

 Life got even harder.
 Not just for him.

 I had to learn about autism and wrap my head around that and the stigma (labels) that went with it.
-The guilt of being told autism is genetic but nothing could be done.
+The guilt of being told autism is genetic, but nothing could be done.
 I had been struggling with anxiety and depression of my own.
-Some days were nearly unbearable and he is the only reason that kept me going day by day.
-I had panic attacks that nearly sent me to the hospital, my anxiety was through the roof, my employer did not understand or care about my new life changes and I almost lost my job.
-I really liked that job.
+Some days were nearly unbearable, and he was the only reason that kept me going day by day.
+I had panic attacks that almost sent me to the hospital, my anxiety was through the roof, my employer did not understand or care about my new life changes, and I nearly lost my job.
+I liked that job.
 It was the one thing and place where I felt confident and smart.
-I had worked my way up "the chain".
-People would come to me for questions or for help.
+I had worked my way up "the chain."
+People would come to me for questions or help.

-Added in his parents are divorced, a new school, friends are hard to make, schedules are all over, and the needed structure was basically nonexistent.
+Also, his parents are divorced, he has a new school, friends are hard to make, schedules are all over, and the needed structure is nonexistent.

 Nothing ever let up.

-In 2013 he was tested for growth hormones and testosterone.
-He ended up on growth hormone therapy giving himself daily injections in his stomach for over a year.
+In 2013, he was tested for growth hormones and testosterone.
+He was not gaining height like he should have been.
+He ended up on growth hormone therapy, giving himself daily injections in his stomach for over a year.
 The idea was to get him to grow before his growth plates closed.
 The process was intense.
+He hated it.
+I hated it, and I felt guilty.
+But the doctors know best, so we continued.

 THE DOORS BLEW OFF